 Since founding our Flower Mound family law firm, we have helped hundreds of people across North Texas to understand the complexities of Texas spousal support and seek fair payment agreements.
 When you schedule a consultation with The Julian Firm, we can advise you of your rights regarding spousal support.
-Family law attorney Jared Julian is Board Certified in Family Law by the Texas Board of Legal Specialization.

 How is Spousal Support Determined in Texas?

 The court will consider several factors when deciding whether the spouse requesting support meets the required thresholds.
 The standard here is “lacking earning ability to provide for his or her minimum reasonable needs.”
 Some factors are: